-Pursuant to BoCC Resolution 12-276, compliance with the Building Code, as amended is required in all unincorporated areas where the County has land use jurisdiction, with only the following exceptions:
+Pursuant to BoCC Resolution 18-422, compliance with the Building Code, as amended is required in all unincorporated areas where the County has land use jurisdiction, with the following exceptions:

-- Buildings or structures specifically exempted in the Building Code, as amended, or which are otherwise exempted by State statute or federal law; - · Agricultural buildings or structures; and - Accessory buildings or structures in the A-35 Zoning District which are not classified as habitable; are not for residential occupancy; are not intended to be normally or customarily open to public use; or which are not necessary to support and protect a non-exempted building or structure.
-(Examples of accessory buildings or structures that require a building permit include, but are not limited to: a guest houseaccessory living quarters or mother in law apartment; a rural home occupation where the public is invited or allowed within the structure; a retaining wall necessary to protect a residential structure; a wind powered generator supplying power to a residential structure, or to the power grid.)
+- Buildings or structures specifically exempted in the Building Code, as amended, or which are otherwise exempted by State statute or federal law; - Agricultural buildings or structures with an approved agricultural structure exemption from the Building Code; and - Accessory buildings or structures in the A-35 Zoning District which are not classified as habitable; are not for residential occupancy; are not intended to be normally or customarily open to public use; or which are not necessary to support and protect a non-exempted building or structure.
+(Examples of accessory buildings or structures that require a building permit include, but are not limited to: accessory living quarters; a rural home occupation where the public is invited or allowed within the structure; a retaining wall necessary to protect a residential structure; a wind powered generator supplying power to a residential structure, or to the power grid.)